Selm123/pacman-valar-morghulis/README.md

 # Pacman Vanamogulis
+ALL MEN MUST DIE

+But maybe

+Not today?

-game of life, not today, it’s not anyone else’s story, it’s your story
+It's not anyone else's story, it's your story.

 ## Schedule

 * Thursday:
-death effect
-styling
-finish other screens
 rewrite code format
 change ghosts pics when they go different directions share with social media

 adjust game difficulty
 fix the bug that enemy go through 393/418